 With direct and automated instrumental recordings augmenting information from the geologic record, data on Earth-system processes can be extracted on multiple timescales.
 This is conducted through the use of satellite systems, field work, and radiometric dating methods.
 Rare, but large scale events with catastrophic effects, such as floods, landslides, and asteroid impacts, have had major consequences for the earth system.
 These commonly include mass extinctions, punctuated changes in erosional processes, soil and vegetation changes, and in some cases long-term changes of the environment.

-Recent research projects jointly pursued by the Research Focus Earth Sciences and its international collaborators have focused on assessments of changes of the tectonic stress field, earthquake hazards in regions of low seismic activity, and method development for an earthquake warning system.
+Recent research projects jointly pursued by the Research Focus Earth and Environmental Systems and its international collaborators have focused on assessments of changes of the tectonic stress field, earthquake hazards in regions of low seismic activity, and method development for an earthquake warning system.
 A number of questions arise in regions associated with such risks: How can and how should information about such risks be communicated?
 How can a society minimize the impacts associated with catastrophes through policy changes?
 Risks and hazards must be analyzed and managed on a regional scale.
 Particular regions may require different intervention strategies, which alone is a major area of research.